 1. Display Ads

 Display advertising represents the fundamental category of digital ads, primarily consisting of images and text.
-These ads commonly appear as banners, landing pages, pop-ups, or flash ads on websites, particularly on blogs and publishers’ websites.
+These ads commonly appear as banners, landing pages, pop-ups, or flash ads on websites, particularly blogs and publishers’ websites.
 The primary distinction between display ads and other types is that display ads do not show up on search results.
 Display ads are generally cost-effective and straightforward to deploy through ad networks.

 - Banner Ads